 Still having leaks?
 Use anything made from cotton/hemp and cotton/bamboo blends.
 Prefolds, inserts, doublers…whatever.
 These blends are trimmer and absorb A LOT more than 100% cotton or even microfiber.

 Try to use a thicker, higher quality cover if you have any.
 Lots of people have had success using Flips, bumgenius, and Thirsties covers.
 An even better, affordable option are fleece soakers!

 Fleece soakers are a more affordable alternative to wool.
 They are super soft, breathable, great at wicking moisture away from baby and are easy to wash.
 Fleece soakers are often made from synthetic 100% polyester fibers.
 Fleece needs to be washed after each use but can be washed right in with the rest of your diapers.
 They are not waterproof, more like water repellent.
 So it does need to be paired with a nice absorbent combo to work at night.
 There are quite a few available to buy if you look around on Etsy.

 Fleece soakers are even more affordable if you can make your own!
-I found this great post from Chana over at Adventures in Fluff that I want to share with you.
-It includes step-by-step instructions, pictures and even a video on how to make your own fleece soakers!
+I found this great post with a free fleece soaker pattern!
 Click here to check it out!
-Please give Chana some love on her blog and leave a comment or share it if you like the post!

 You will need to be stuffing more into these covers (a lot more) than you would normally be doing during the day.
 Usually, you will need a larger size cover or soaker at night to get all that fluff covered.
 A larger cover will make the rise come up higher, helping to provide better coverage for belly sleepers.
 Believe me, you will need the extra space to get the extra absorbency stuffed in.